commercetools/free-sample-training-connector/README.md

 ## How to Install

 Deploy this demo Connector into any project to learn and experience how commercetools Connect makes integrations quick and easy.
+Follow the steps from the [commercetools connect deployment documentation](https://docs.commercetools.com/connect/concepts#deployments).

 This Connector contains three applications, each of a different type.

 ### free-sample-product-service